Skip to content

 into a swimming pool in

-an earlier post here.
+.
 Well, this post aims to delve deeper into this life

 altering experience at the National Defence Academy (NDA).To recap – The swimming test at NDA has two phases; swimming